-For example, you can retarget people that have already visited your website.
-Or, you can get even more specific and target only visitors of your pricing page.
+Ad retargeting is a marketing technique that focuses on targeting people who have already had some interaction with your brand.
+For example, you can retarget people that have already visited your website, or you can get even more specific and target only those who abandoned their carts.

 In addition to website traffic, you can also run Facebook retargeting campaigns based on:

 Ads chosen for Facebook retargeting appear across the Meta audience network, which includes both Facebook and Instagram.

 Here’s how it all works:

 First, a person engages with your brand in some way.

 Second, Facebook algorithms identify that person’s Facebook account.